jlevy/og-equity-compensation/README.md

 ### Dangers evaluating equity compensation

-Some of these items have already been discussed, but
+Some of these items have already been discussed, but all are important enough to list
+together:

 - ❗ **Details matter**: When it comes to equity compensation, details matter!
   You need to understand the type of stock grant or stock option in detail, and what it